 Irrigating Pecans with Buried DripPecan orchards that are established on near level grades are suitable for flood irrigation.
 Pipes, canals, and ditches are all used to supply water to the pecan orchard rows.
-The pecan tree do very well with this type of system as the entire orchard floor is covered.
-2-6 inches of water are apply with each application of water.
-Most systems require a minimum of 750 gallons per minute (gpm) with a high volume, low pressure pump
+The pecan tree does very well with this type of system as the entire orchard floor is covered.
+Two to six inches of water is applied to each application of water.
+Most systems require a minimum of 750 gallons per minute (gpm) with a high volume, low-pressure pump

 Irrigating Pecans with Sprinklers

 Impact sprinklers are also used in pecan production.
-Pressure is required to operate these types of systems.
+A good amount of pressure is required to operate these types of systems.
 PVC risers are the most common in which to install the “Rain birds”.
 These risers are connected to a network of lateral lines, valves, and main lines.
-During harvest these risers can become a problem with the machines as they harvest the crop.
+During harvest, these risers can become a problem with the machines as they harvest the crop.
 Livestock can also be a problem if they come in contact with this type of system.
 Cattle tend to think the sprinklers are for entertainment and can wreak havoc on

 Irrigating Pecans with Micro Sprinklers

 These are the most common types of irrigation for pecan production.
-Therefore, what ever your system, water is one of the most critical component of producing pecans.
+Therefore, whatever your system, water is one of the most critical components of producing pecans.